fabiobrug/alarm-clock/README.md

 - 🔕 Custom alarm sounds not yet supported
 - 🎨 Theme toggle affects colors only (no animation yet)
 - 🧠 Future ideas: drag-to-set time, animations, persistence via local storage
-- ⚠️ Mobile may not work as expected

 ---